My Beauty Diary – First Try

 More from Glowing Gorgeous: Find out here Hyram’s Recommended Face Sunscreens For The Summer

 The size and shape of the masks differ greatly, as seen below.
 Authentic masks should be somewhat oval-shaped.
 (Update: Real masks measure 10 inches horizontally and 8 inches vertically at the widest points) Notice how the fake mask is shorter from the head to the chin area and is football-shaped.

 The essence of the masks should cling to the mask; little to no liquid should be left in the packaging when you take the mask out.
 When I opened one of the fake masks, the mask was dripping liquid everywhere.

-The real masks I bought aren’t the same flavor as the fakes, so I can’t say for sure how reliable this may be, but the scent of the real masks was pretty mild.
+The real My Beauty Diary masks I bought aren’t the same flavor as the fakes, so I can’t say for sure how reliable this may be, but the scent of the real masks was pretty mild.
 The scent of the fake ones, however, was very strong and noticeable.

 Hope this post helps all of you!
 And always be careful and inspect everything you buy online, especially if the seller/store seems a bit shady 🙂

-It’s safer to head over to Amazon to buy these.
+It’s safer to head over to Amazon to buy My Beauty Diary masks.
 If there’s any problem with the products you can always go back to Amazon after.